 \begin{theorem} The PCSP over any of the following templates is not finitely tractable. \begin{itemize} \item[(1)] $(\rins,\ltrins), \diseq$ where $1 < r < s/2$, \\ $(\rins,\gtrins), \diseq$ where $s/2 < r < s-1$ \item[(2)] $(\lrins,\ltrins), \diseq$ where $s$ is even, $1 < r = s/2$\\ $(\grins,\gtrins), \diseq$ where $s$ is even, $1 < r = s/2$ \item[(3)] $(\rins,\ltrins), \diseq$ where $s$ is even, $1 < r = s/2$, and $r$ is even \\ $(\rins,\gtrins), \diseq$ where $s$ is even, $1 < r = s/2$, and $r$ is even \item[(4)] $(\rins,\naes)$ where $s>r$, $s>2$, and $r$ is even or $s$ is odd \end{itemize} \end{theorem}

 Note that the templates in the last item do not contain the disequality pair; the special case with $r=1$ and $s=3$ is the main result of \cite{Bar19}.
-Disequalites in the other items are necessary, since otherwise the templates are homomorphic relaxations of CSPs over one-element structures.
+Disequalities in the other items are necessary, since otherwise the templates are homomorphic relaxations of CSPs over one-element structures.

-In Theorem~\ref{thm:crit} we provide a general necessary condition for finite tractability of an arbitrary finite-template PCSP in terms of so called h1 identities.
-Showing that templates in Theorem~\ref{thm:main} do not satisfy this necessary condition forms the bulk of the paper.
+In \cref{thm:crit} we provide a general necessary condition for finite tractability of an arbitrary finite-template PCSP in terms of so called h1 identities.
+Showing that templates in \cref{thm:main} do not satisfy this necessary condition forms the bulk of the paper.

-The necessary condition in Theorem~\ref{thm:crit} seems very unlikely to be sufficient for finite tractability.
-Nevertheless, we observe in Theorem~\ref{thm:h1} that finite tractability \emph{does} depend only on h1 identities, just like standard tractability~\cite{BKO19}, see Theorem~\ref{thm:minion} and the discussion following the theorem.
+The necessary condition in \cref{thm:crit} seems very unlikely to be sufficient for finite tractability.
+Nevertheless, we observe in \cref{thm:h1} that finite tractability \emph{does} depend only on h1 identities, just like polynomial-time solvability~\cite{BBKO21}, see \cref{thm:minion} and the discussion following the theorem.